 Description

-Three double lime kilns constructed of neatly squared and coursed local sandstone rubble.
-The right hand kiln is set slightly forward and slightly higher than the other two and may be a later addition, but the design and workmanship are exactly the same.
-Three double kilns each with paired semi-circular openings for the fire-holes with neatly cut voussoirs and keystones.
-Above these is a weathered string and a plain wall supporting the bank of the charge-holes.
-The right hand pair is separated by a flight of stone steps and is more strongly buttressed at the right hand end.
-The charge bank is directly beside an arm of the canal forming a dock and quay for the coal and limestone.
+The three lime kilns at Goytre Wharf are Grade II listed structures made of neatly squared and coursed local sandstone rubble.
+The right-hand kiln is positioned slightly forward and higher than the other two, suggesting it may be a later addition, though it shares the same design and workmanship.
+Each of the three double kilns features paired semi-circular openings for the fire-holes, with neatly cut voussoirs and keystones above them.
+There is a weathered string course and a plain wall that supports the bank of the charge-holes.
+The right-hand pair of kilns is separated by a flight of stone steps and is more robustly buttressed at the right end.
+The charge bank is located next to an arm of the canal, which serves as a dock and quay for coal and limestone.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.